Meerut: Colonial era

-All 85 soldiers were stripped of their uniforms, court-martialed; they were all sentenced to a decade in prison.
+All 85 soldiers were stripped of their uniforms, and court-martialed; they were all sentenced to a decade in prison.
 The prisoners, who were upper-class members of a cavalry regiment, were shocked at the harsh sentences handed down to them.
-On 10 May 1857, Kotwal Dhan Singh Gurjar opened the gates of the prison.
-These soldiers, along with the other imprisoned soldiers, escaped prison and declared themselves free, mutinied, attacked and killed several Company officials in the city in order to bring it under their control.
-This marked the beginning of a widespread revolt across northern India as these soldiers marched towards Delhi.
-10 May is still celebrated as a local holiday in Meerut.
+On 10 May 1857, Kotwal Dhan Singh opened the gates of the prison.
+These soldiers, along with the other imprisoned soldiers, escaped prison and declared themselves free.
+They proceeded to mutiny, attack, and kill several Company officials in the city to bring it under their control.
+This marked the beginning of a widespread revolt across northern India, as the soldiers marched towards Delhi.
+10 May is celebrated as a local holiday in Meerut.

-Meerut was also the venue of the Meerut Conspiracy Case in March 1929, in which several trade unionists, including three Englishmen, were arrested by the colonial authorities for organising a railway strike action.
+Meerut was also the venue of the Meerut Conspiracy Case in March 1929, in which several trade unionists, including three Englishmen, were arrested by the colonial authorities for organizing a railway strike action.
 The case quickly became the subject of attention in England, inspiring a 1932 play titled Meerut Prisoners by left-wing Manchester street theatre group the Red Megaphones, which highlighted the detrimental effects of capitalism and industrialisation.
 Electricity was first introduced to Meerut in 1931.
-In the 1940s, during the height of the Indian independence movement, cinema-goers in Meerut had an unofficial policy of refusing to stand up when God Save the Queen played before the film was shown.
-The last session of the Indian National Congress (INC) prior to the independence of India in 1947 was held at Victoria Park in Meerut on 26 November 1946.
+In the 1940s, during the height of the Indian independence movement, cinema-goers in Meerut had an unofficial policy of refusing to stand up when God Save the King played before the film was shown.
+The last session of the Indian National Congress (INC) before the independence of India in 1947, was held at Victoria Park in Meerut on 26 November 1946.
 It was in this session that the Constitution-making committee was constituted.

 Post-independence era

-The city and district also suffered from communal (Hindu-Sikh) riots in 1984 and (Hindu-Muslim) riots in 1982 and in 1987, during which the Hashimpura massacre took place, in May 1987, when personnel of the Provincial Armed Constabulary (PAC) shot dead 42 Muslims, the trial of the case is still pending.
-In 2006, a fire at a consumer electronics "Brand India" fair in Victoria Park Stadium killed at least 100 people, with authorities already confirming 45 fatalities, although a specific figure on a toll was difficult to put and was predicted to be much higher.
+The city and district also suffered from communal Hindu-Sikh riots in 1984 and Hindu-Muslim riots in 1982.
+In May 1987, the Hashimpura massacre occurred when personnel of the Provincial Armed Constabulary (PAC) shot and killed 42 Muslims; the trial of the case is still pending.
+In 2006, a fire at a consumer electronics "Brand India" fair in Victoria Park Stadium killed at least 100 people, with authorities confirming 45 fatalities, although a specific figure on a toll was difficult to determine and was believed to be much higher.